-Provide a proposed budget and Budget Narrative that are complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
+Provide a proposed budget and Budget Narrative that are complete, cost effective, and allowable (e.g., reasonable, allowable, and necessary for project activities).
 Budget Narratives should demonstrate generally how applicants will maximize cost effectiveness of grant expenditures.
-Budget Narratives should also demonstrate cost effectiveness in relation to potential alternatives and the objectives of the project.
+Budget Narratives should demonstrate cost effectiveness in relation to potential alternatives and the objectives of the project.

-Applicants should budget travel and lodging for their team to attend three peer-to-peer exchanges over the lifetime of the grant.
-These meetings may be held in the Washington, D.C., area or other regions of the country.
+Applicants should budget travel and lodging expenses for four-person teams of agency and research partner representatives to attend three 2-day meetings during the 36-month project period.
+The meetings may be held in the Washington, D.C., area or other regions of the country.